secretstartups/handbook/sales/qbrs/index.html.md

 #### 5 weeks before QBRs are scheduled to start
 1. Field EBAs to finalize initial QBR Schedule, Attendee and Agenda document.
 (See past documents in the [Field Operatons Google Drive folder](https://drive.google.com/drive/u/0/folders/1Zy1AFhJoHo3_nXCiKU8gtM3a1UBBJu6Y).)
    1. Field Comms will provide a sample agenda for ENT and COMM segments to be used as a reference point for ASMs.
-1. Field EBAs to create a QBR issue that will be used to share:
+1. Field Comms to create a QBR issue that will be used to share:
    1. Agenda documents
    1. Deck templates
    1. Notes documents for each session
    1. A checklist of key dates and milestones
 1. Field Comms will host a "QBR Kickoff Call" with the CRO, ENT and COMM VPs, and all RDs/ASMs to overview the upcoming QBR planning process and reiterate asks/responsibilities.
 (All field managers will be added as optional.)
    1. If there are no material changes in the schedule or QBR process, this call can be canceled in favor of an async approach.
-1. Field EBAs to stand up QBR-specific Slack channels to address questions from field managers and coordinate RD/ASM asks.
+1. Field Comms to stand up QBR-specific Slack channels to address questions from field managers and coordinate RD/ASM asks.
 1. RDs/ASMs to provide input in the following areas by EOW.
    1. Final approval/check on the assigned date for their QBR
    1. A full list of attendees – team members, relevant SAs/TAMs, any delegates they want to ensure are included (SDRs, PMMs, etc.)